gwastro/pycbc/docs/workflow/pycbc_make_inference_workflow.rst

 If you want to analyse a different set of ifos, you will have to edit some additional options::

     [workflow]
-    end-time = 1137254417
+    ; basic information used by the workflow generator end-time = 1137254417
     start-time = 1133173817
     file-retention-level = all_triggers